Students enrolled in the Environmental Education program must complete:

 M.Ed. in Curriculum & Instruction - Environmental Education

 A Study of the Environment: Past and Present

 This course is a study of the environmental history of Earth starting with an examination of the past "status of nature," what the earth's past can contribute to an understanding of what may happen in the future, and continuing through to the earth's status today.
 Common, underlying themes that contribute to a study of the environment will be explored, such as thinking of the earth in terms of "systems" and interdependence; that is, everything on earth is connected to everything else.
-The targeted outcome for students in this course is well-developed environmental literacy that will serve as the basis for successful completion of the three courses that follow.
+The targeted outcome for students in this course is well developed environmental literacy.

 EDCI 531 (3)